• Skip to primary navigation

 Here in the Northeast where we’re experiencing one of the coldest winters on record, I’ve found one of the best ways to boost my family’s spirits is by whipping up a warm and tasty breakfast.
 And this one definitely tops the list.

-These golden-brown pumpkin crepes are stuffed with a sweet apple cinnamon filling and served with homemade coconut whipped cream for a deliciously healthy breakfast or even dessert.
+These golden-brown pumpkin crepes are stuffed with a sweet apple cinnamon filling and served with homemade coconut whipped cream for a deliciously nutritious breakfast or even dessert recipe.

 Several years ago my neighbor’s mother stopped by our house with a special treat.
 She was visiting New York from France and had decided to make crepes for breakfast.
 She surprised my family with a plate piled high with the most perfect French crepes we had ever tasted: thin and light and delicate.